Core Rules

 - 0 Stamina.
 Cantrips.
 Petty demonstrations of the craft.
 Weak force.
 Little hazard.
 Damage as Unarmed.

 - 1-2 Stamina.
 Everyday magic.
-No more than a few minutes or short range.
+No more than a few minutes or throwing range.
 Moderate force.
 Minor hazard.
 Damage as Small Beast.

 - 3-4 Stamina.
 Potent magic.
-No more than an hour or long range.
+No more than an hour or bow range.
 Strong force.
 Significant hazard.
 Damage as Modest Beast.

 - 5-6 Stamina.
 Exhausting magic.
 Up to a few hours or extreme range.
 Serious force.
 Deadly hazard.
 Damage as Large Beast.